-An Animator is the 2nd happiest person on earth!
+An Animator is likely to be the second happiest man on earth

 A survey done by leading website animationmentor. com showed 59% of professional animators enjoy their work and are proud of what they do.
 Because animation, as a profession, is a small and specialized niche, it didn’t show up on the “Job Satisfaction in America” University of Chicago survey.
 According to their findings, the occupation with the happiest people was the clergy with 67.2% as “very happy”, followed by firefighters with 57.2%.
 AM independent survey would have placed animators right between the two as the second happiest occupation with 59%.